istio/istio/galley/pkg/config/analysis/README.md

 make istioctl && $GOPATH/out/linux_amd64/release/istioctl experimental analyze
 ```

+### 6. Write a user-facing documentation page

+Each analysis message needs to be documented for customers.
+This is done by introducing a markdown file for
+each message in the istio.io repo in the content/en/docs/reference/config/analysis directory.
+You create
+a subdirectory with the code of the error message, and add a `index.md` file that contains the
+full description of the problem with potential remediation steps, examples, etc. See the existing
+files in that directory for examples of how this is done.

 ## FAQ

 ### What if I need a resource not available as a collection?